keboola/connection-docs/writers/bi-tools/tableau/index.md

 {: .image-popup}
 ![Screenshot - Table Configuration Start](/writers/bi-tools/tableau/table-config-start.png)

-When you start configuring a table, it is possible to set all columns to the prevailing data type, e.g. `string` and then configure only the differing columns.
 For each column you may select one of the data types supported by TDE (`string`, `boolean`, `number`, `decimal`, `date`, `datetime`) or `IGNORE` which means that the column will not be part od the TDE file.
 When configuring the data types, use the *Preview* icon to peek at the data.
 For `date` and `datetime` columns, you also have to specify the format in which dates are present in the table.